pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 Where $\delta_{i}$ corresponds to the constraint deviation, also known as "slack variable".

+In the ["Penalization Approach"][12] , we essentially follow the process described in equation $(1)$ in a more flexible way.
+When implementing this approach manually, you have the option to customize the way in which each term is penalized on the objective function.
+Additionally, you can normalize these values when dealing with multiple infeasibilities or transform them in non-linear ways.

+Both of these approaches are simple and can be implemented easily.
+However, in my personal experience, they are very limited and often inconsistent.
+Let me explain the limitations of these approaches in more detail.

-### The Limitations of the above solutions
+### Limitations of these approaches

 These approaches work well for simple infeasibility problems.
 However, in reality, they usually aren't that simple.
-I believe there are four reasons why I tend to avoid this type of relaxation:
+I believe there are few reasons why I tend to avoid this type of relaxation:

 1. It typically requires a manually fixed cost value, which is very tricky to define.
 This unintentionally changes the optimization problem.
-1. The relaxation process either relaxes all the "relaxable" constraints or it doesn't.
+1. The relaxation process either relaxes all "relaxable" constraints or not.
+For feasible problems or those with only "local infeasibilities", the model implementation can become tricky.
 1. Depending on the defined punishment cost, it's possible that the optimization model relaxes the constraint when it's not necessary (if the gain in the objective function is good enough), and this is very hard to control.
 1. When more than one constraint is relaxed, it's possible that the value of the objective function becomes so disproportionate that the optimal solution makes no sense.
+1. It can be challenging to balance different cost constraints with different magnitudes, especially when prioritizing certain constraints over others.
+This process can be tedious and manual.

 **In summary**, this approach tends to be quite unreliable and complex.
-That's why ["serious solvers"][5] have implemented their own robust solutions like [cplex feasopt][4].
+That's why ["serious solvers"][5] have implemented their own robust solutions like [CPLEX feasopt][4].

 ### Making my own `feastopt`

-Given that I was ~~poor as fuck~~ not able to purchase a CPLEX license,  I decided to create my own infeasibility solver inspired by CPLEX.
+Given that I was ~~poor as fuck~~ not able to purchase a CPLEX license,  I decided to create my own infeasibility solver inspired by [`CPLEX feastopt`][4].
 Let's discuss some of the features of `feastopt`:

 1. `feastopt` only relaxes constraints when necessary.
 The algorithm does not modify the objective function of the original problem by adding punishment costs or any other type of gibberish.
 1. `feastopt` does not relax all relaxable constraints when solving an infeasible problem.
 It only relaxes what is necessary based on a priority order.